githubEdit

 CNI and Interface Configuration

-Not seeing the traffic you expect?
-This is often because Mermin isn't monitoring the right network interfaces for your CNI plugin.
+Missing expected traffic often indicates Mermin is not monitoring the correct network interfaces for your CNI plugin.

 Configure Interfaces for Your CNI